The Wirehaired Fox Terrier, as the name implies, was bred to assist horsemen in the pursuit of fox, but he was also

 Once you have a Wire, he will expect to be treated exactly like one of the family and get your undivided attention most of the time.
 He will follow you around and check out everything you are doing.
 If you're not doing anything, he'll try to change that.

-of this can help an owner choose the techniques that will best get their attention.
-Having done
+While they are very intelligent, confident and playful, training this particular terrier requires a lot of patience and consistency.
+Being aware of this can help an owner choose the techniques that will best get their attention.

-this, they enjoy learning and catch on quickly.
-But keep a sense of humor when your Wire is being
+Once having done this, they do enjoy learning and catch on quickly.
+But keep a sense of humor when your Wire is being less than cooperative.